 In 2022, the UN General Assembly declared access to a healthy environment a basic human right.
 As with air pollution, the climate calculations are particularly stark for African economies.
 The continent is warming faster than the global average, despite contributing less than 3% to total global greenhouse gas emissions.
 In spite of this, recent Clean Air Fund research shows that only 5% of total aid funding for reducing air pollution is directed at Africa.
 Perversely, from 2015-2021, donor governments spent 36 times more aid on prolonging fossil fuel use in Africa than tackling air pollution.

 This plays into a topical debate around how developing economies are supported to transition away from the fossil fuel-led development that will destroy their futures, without missing out on growth opportunities the richer world benefited from.

 The economic fundamentals of such calculations are shifting fast.
-Recent research finds that renewable energy is now a cheaper option than fossil fuels, and could save the world as much as $12tn by 2050.
+Research finds that renewable energy is now a cheaper option than fossil fuels, and could save the world as much as $12tn by 2050.
 Measures that shift away from fossil fuels increasingly make economic sense on their own terms, and will also provide solutions to air pollution.
 Acting on this evidence is a matter of political choice and leadership from governments, donors, funders and investors.

 Or explore the rest of the report: